 Now, for several reasons, the question is not at all trivial about how you can find out what is important to you.

-The question is not trivial, because in 90 percent of all cases your counterpart has no awareness of their value system, so they only have a very nebulous “knowledge” or at most an idea of what is actually important to them.
-In most cases, asking does not help.
+The question is not trivial, because in 90 percent of all cases your counterpart has no awareness of their value system, that is, they only have a particularly nebulous “knowledge” or at most an idea of what is actually important to them.
+In most cases, asking questions does not help.